wjschne/ggdiagram/README.md

 ## Installation

-You can install the development version of ggpathdiagramr like so:
+You can install the development version of ggdiagram like so:

 ``` r
 remotes::install_github("wjschne/ggdiagram")